ruby/setup-ruby-pkgs/Ruby_and_Windows.md

 [MSYS2]:https://github.com/msys2
 [ruby/setup-ruby]:https://github.com/ruby/setup-ruby

+**NOTE:** This doc is outdated.
+Updates regarding ucrt and mswin builds to follow.

 # Ruby and Windows

 This document is intended to provide information on Windows Ruby builds that may help with Windows CI problems.

-Problems are most likely to occur with gems/repos that require compiling.
-They may also occur when installing dependencies that require compiling.
+Problems are most likely to occur with gems/repos (or their dependencies) that require compiling.

 Much of the below information is general, and may also help with users having problems locally.